wlerin/feralfilehosting/Feral Wiki/Software/Multiple instances - rtorrent and rutorrent/readme.md

+**Important notice:** These custom installations are **NOT** restarted automatically.
+If you need to restart the process look for this file: `~/multirtru.restart.txt` in your slot root.
+This file has the custom restart commands for any custom installation you have created using the bash script.
+Copy and paste the command you need into your SSH window.

 ### Bash script

 This script will:

-1: Ask you for a suffix for this unique instance of rtorrent and rutorrent.
+**1:** Ask you for a suffix for this unique instance of rtorrent and rutorrent.
-2: Create you a fresh install based on the Feral rtorrent and rutorrent installation.
+**2:** Create you a fresh install based on the Feral rtorrent and rutorrent installation.
 Colored ratio and Feralstats plugins included.
-3: Make the required edits to some using this suffix so it becomes an independent installation.
+**3:** Make the required edits to some using this suffix so it becomes an independent installation.
-4: Ask you for a username and password to password protect the folder.
+**4:** Ask you for a username and password to password protect the folder.
 All instances are unique and will not clash even if the same username and password is used in another instance.
-5: Start rtorrent in a screen using the unique rtorrent/rc for this instance.
+**5:** Start rtorrent in a screen using the unique `rtorrent.rc` for this instance.
+**6:** Create a file called `~/multirtru.restart.txt` in your slot root that contains the restart command for any custom installation you have created.
+**7:** If you are using nginx it will also create the `rpc` info required to use transdroid with this custom installation.

-It will not damage your existing installation or overwrite custom instances if the same suffix is used.
+It will **NOT** damage your existing installation or overwrite custom instances if the same suffix is used.

 ~~~
 wget -qO ~/multirtru.sh http://git.io/m_dugQ && bash ~/multirtru.sh